RyanHill92/html-parser/README.md

 5. Use command `"npm start"` to view instructions in the terminal for scoring files and storing/retrieving data.

 6. Optional: Run `"npm install mocha expect"`.
 Then, in `./db/tests/mongo-test-config.js`, assign the same values to `MongoUri` and `dbName` as you did in `./db/mongo-config.js`.
-Assign a different value (e.g. Scores-Test) to `collName`, and then use command `"npm run testbuild"` to construct test DB with schema validation identical to that of project DB.
+Assign a different value (e.g. Scores-Test) to `collName`, and then use command `"npm run testbuild"` to construct a test DB with schema validation identical to that of project DB.
 Finally, run `"npm test"` to run the test cases in `./utils/tests` and `./db/tests`.